 While in transit between various hotels and activities, I came to notice that it was easy to look into the homes lining the streets.
 Dogs walking up charcoal speckled stairwells into windowless rooms – often with bright laundry hanging across the “lounge”.
 Why were so many homes incomplete?

 Upon enquiring about this, I came to learn that only homes that are completed are required to pay tax.
 By keeping a home incomplete, residents are able to avoid paying taxes.
-And with weather as warm as Mauritius, it’s easy to live without doors, roofs and windows!
+And with weather as warm as Mauritius, it’s easy to partially live without doors, roofs and windows.

 3. Everyone Speaks French